Evil Star (novel): Plot summary

-A recurring motif in this book is of Matt's pointless missions.
-He visits William Morton bookseller to buy the diary of Saint Joseph but then Morton is killed before Matt can get the diary and the diary is stolen.
-The Nexus are increasingly desperate to buy the diary but when it is stolen they seem to forget the importance of the diary.
-Matt travels all the way to Salamanda's house at Ica expecting to find Richard but Richard isn't there (Salamanda says so) and Matt is almost killed.
-Finally, Matt travels all the way from the crashed wirly-bird into the Nazca Desert to stop the satellite being pulled into place by Salamanda but realises too late that he failed anyway.

-The name of the novel, Evil Star, backwards, is "live rats."
-This may reflect the Old Ones being present by the climax; or maybe just the presence of Salamanda and his agents.

 Comparison with The Night of the Scorpion

-The Power of Five series is based on ideas from a series written by Anthony Horowitz between 1983–1989, entitled Pentagram.
+The Power of Five series is based on ideas from a series written by Anthony Horowitz between 1983 and 1989, entitled Pentagram.
 The Pentagram series was meant to have five books, but only four were ever published.
 The second was The Night of the Scorpion, on which Evil Star was based.

 Adaptations

 A graphic novel adaptation written for Walker Books by UK writer Tony Lee and drawn by artist Lee O'Connor was released on 2 January 2014.